1. What is the Commonwealth Graduate Engineering Program (CGEP)?

 14. How do I register and pay to take a UVA distance education graduate engineering class?

-The registration for and payment of CGEP classes is handled through the School of Continuing and Professional Studies (SCPS) through the spring 2017 term.
+The registration for and payment of CGEP classes has been handled through the School of Continuing and Professional Studies (SCPS) (through the spring 2017 term).
 Starting fall 2017, the Office of Educational Innovation will manage all registrations for CGEP class sections.
 If you are uncertain about how to submit your registration and payment for a course, please contact us.